vuepress-theme-hope/vuepress-theme-hope/docs/components/src/config.md

 - Type: `string`
 - Required: No

-Link of font icon asset, `'iconfont'` and `'font-awesome'` keywords are supported.
+Link of font icon asset, `'iconfont'` and `'fontawesome'` keywords are supported.

 ## iconPrefix